-The practice of flipping homes has been around for decades, but in 2017, more homes were flipped (defined as a property bought and sold in the same 12-month period) than ever before.
+The practice of flipping homes has been around for decades, but in 2017, more homes were flipped than ever before.
+Flipping is defined as the purchase and sale of a property in the same 12 month time frame.
 In 2017 alone, 207,000 homes were flipped, along with a decade-high 138,410 people or companies involved in those flips.
 So when should you walk away from a real estate deal?

-Despite the record highs of investments in fix and flip properties, achieving the ultimate goal of making a profit on the property is far from a guarantee.
-Maximizing return on investment (ROI) on a fix and flip property requires extensive knowledge regarding best practices throughout every step of the process, from securing the property, renovations and the eventual sale.
+Despite the record-high investments in fix-and-flip properties, making a profit is far from a guarantee.
+Maximizing return-on-investment (ROI) on a fix-and-flip property requires extensive knowledge.
+This includes best practices throughout every step of the process: securing the property, renovations, and the eventual sale.

-Arguably the most important part of that process is the initial purchase of the fix and flip property.
-Finding the right property to invest in could make all the difference in the eventual ROI following renovations and the sale of the home.
+Arguably the most important part of that process is the initial purchase of the fix-and-flip property.
+Finding the right property could make all the difference in your ROI.

-Preparation is key when it comes to fixing and flipping properties, especially during the search and evaluation steps of the process.
+Preparation is key when it comes to fix-and-flip properties.
+This is especially true during the search and evaluation steps of the process.

-If there’s uncertainty regarding a specific property and if it’s worth investing in, a diligent practice would be to compare the property against the parameters you’ve hopefully established before beginning this process.
+If there’s uncertainty regarding property, a diligent practice would be to compare it against your parameters.

-Does this property force you to expand outside your parameters?
-If so, it might be best to walk away from the deal, especially if you have a defined budget for any rehab or renovation.
-By investing in a property that forces you to invest more money than what makes you feel comfortable, you’re putting yourself at a disadvantage when it comes to making a profit on the home.
+Does this property force you to expand outside of your comfort zone?
+If so, it might be best to walk away from the deal, especially if you have a defined budget.
+A property that forces you to invest more than what is in your budget is likely to lose out on ROI.

 Stick to your guns and stay within the parameters and budget you set for the project beforehand.

 Does the house require more work than initially thought?

 At first glance, the property your considering for a fix and flip appeared to only need cosmetic changes, along with new appliances and landscaping work.